4 Ways to Use Email for Results and Respect

 You may have heard that “no deal is ever signed over email” or maybe even “email is dead.”
 And it’s true, the phone is an underutilized tool of persuasion and internal apps that enable—mostly—productive conversations.

-Yet anything written is email and almost nothing gets done without a form of it.
+Yet almost nothing gets done without a form of email.

 Create emotional certainty for your reader